dgaydukov/cert-aws/sa/files/sa.md

 * native db log - each database has internal log where all transaction goes, from that log all changes applied to db.
 So this log can be used to send data to downstream app for aurora, we have [aurora streams](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/DBActivityStreams.Overview.html#DBActivityStreams.Overview.how-they-work) that already integrated with aws kinesis streams, where it pushed all changes from change log.
 Then it up to you how to process them, use either kinesis or send them to any downstream app.
+Don't confuse:
+* db backup - when you manually use backup tools like `pg_admin` or `mysqldump`, they create sql file with instructions to re-create db
+* rds snapshot - use ebs snapshot to take snapshot of ebs volume, that's why it freezes db to take it

 ###### Aurora
 Aurora - mysql/postgres compatible (most app that works with mysql/postgres would switch with no problem to aurora) aws database solution.